Rick Reynolds, LCSW

 Pimping Tenderness & Grooming Behaviors

 I've always been amazed at how naïve people tend to be when it comes to the birds and the bees.
 It's as if they have no clue how things get started.
 Of course, John knew these women, but his blindness to his own behaviors continually put him at high risk for an affair.
 Upon further investigation, I discovered his secret: he was the master of compliments.
 John had an incredible photographic memory.
 Each day, he would go around the office and compliment the women on their dress.
 If they wore a new set of clothes, he noticed.
 If they changed anything about their hair, he made a comment.
 If they had a new set of earrings, he took note.
 Even if they changed the color of their nail polish, he'd point it out.
-I suspect that for most of these women there had never been a man so attentive, especially their husbands.
-For that reason, John had a constant stream of women coming by his office checking to see if he would notice what was new.
+I suspect that for most of these women, there had never been a man, including their own husbands, who had been so attentive to them.
+For that reason, John had a constant stream of women coming by his office or approaching him out in public.

-Grooming behaviors are those behaviors we use to cause someone to be drawn to us.
+These behaviors are called grooming behaviors.
+They are words or actions that cause someone to be drawn to the person.
 For men, that behavior is what I call "pimping tenderness."
-It is a man's way of stirring emotion and affection in a woman and drawing her attention in his direction.
-All a man has to do is feign interest, pay attention, give compliments, and the game is on.
+It is a man's way of stirring emotion and affection in a woman in order to draw her attention.
+All a man has to do is feign interest, pay attention, give compliments, and know it or not, the game is on.
 For women, grooming behaviors may involve flirting or certain ways of dressing.
-"What's wrong with flirting?" some will ask and, for a single person, there is nothing wrong with the dance of courtship, but the committed man or woman is playing with fire.
-Even if, in the beginning of a playful encounter, there is honestly no interest in the other person, the emotions generated by a flirty conversation may well lead to rogue desires that threaten to destroy the lives of many.
+"What's wrong with flirting?" some will ask.
+For a single person, there is nothing wrong with the dance of courtship between two interested people.
+But the man or woman who is committed to a spouse and displaying these grooming behaviors is literally playing with fire.
+Even if in the beginning of a playful encounter there is honestly no interest in the other person, the emotions generated by a flirty conversation may well lead to rogue desires that threaten to destroy the lives of many.

 Below are a few examples of the types of grooming behaviors I see most frequently.